By Rebecca Abrahamson

 Rashi, 11th century Torah commentator, tells us that Ishmael became completely righteous before Abraham passed away.
 (Genesis 15:15.
-25:9) Indeed, the expression “vayigveh” is used to describe the death of Ishmael, this term is only used in regard to tzaddikim (completely righteous people).
-(Genesis 25:17) Some commentaries explain that Ishmael thus transformed all his past deeds into virtues, thus his entire life was ultimately redeemed.(Maskil l’Dovid on Chayei Sarah)
+25:9) Indeed, the expression “vayigveh” (he breathed his last) used to describe the death of Ishmael, is only used in regard to tzaddikim (completely righteous people).
+(Genesis 25:17) Some commentaries explain that through his teshuvah he transformed all his past doings into virtues, thus his entire life was ultimately redeemed.(Maskil l’Dovid on Chayei Sarah)

 God approved of Abraham's (pbuh) request that the descendants of Ishmael (pbuh) should submit to God (Genesis 17:18) and his peoples’ covenant with God should be everlasting (Genesis 17:19).